empty916/empty916/docs/umi-natur/README.md

 ### natur.persist

 - **required:** `false`
+- **type:**`object`

 - This is the persistent configuration
 - Same as [natur-persist](/natur-persist) configuration

 ### natur.service

 - **required:** `false`
+- **type:**`object`
-- The plug-in will scan the code in the service folder.
+- The plugin will scan the code in the service folder.
 If there are Service classes in the files in this folder that are exported by default, then the code for Service instantiation will be automatically generated under .umi/service

 ### natur.service.dirName